 Which one should you use?

 Already on GitHub Actions?
 Use github/github-mcp-server.
-Now at v1.0.0 with toolset filtering — use --toolsets to load only CI/CD tools.
-One server, no additional setup.
+Now at v1.0.5 — five patch releases since v1.0.0, active maintenance, list collaborators and discussion writes added.
+Use --toolsets to load only CI/CD tools.

 Running Jenkins?
-You have four options. lanbaoshen/mcp-jenkins (115 stars, 24 tools) is the most battle-tested standalone.
-The official plugin (77 stars, ~20 tools) is best for native Jenkins integration with replay support. kud/mcp-jenkins (37 tools) has the broadest API coverage if you need it.
+You have five options. lanbaoshen/mcp-jenkins (v3.3.0, artifact support, 121 stars) is the most battle-tested standalone.
+The official plugin (83 stars, ~20 tools) is best for native Jenkins integration with replay support.
+Jordan-Jarvis/jenkins-mcp-enterprise is worth evaluating for multi-instance setups needing AI-powered failure analysis.

 On GitLab?
-Use zereight/gitlab-mcp (v2.1.2) for the broadest coverage with new MCP OAuth mode and security hardening.
+Use zereight/gitlab-mcp (v2.1.12, 1,500 stars) — the v2.1.x updates are substantial: 40% payload reduction, audit logging, policy controls, dynamic tool discovery, and tool annotations.
 GitLab’s official MCP server (glab mcp serve) has 250+ tools but is still experimental and consumes ~25K context tokens.

 Using CircleCI?
-The official CircleCI MCP server is the obvious choice — now with 17 tools and the best diagnostic tooling of any CI/CD MCP server.
+The official CircleCI MCP server is the obvious choice — 17 diagnostic tools, the best flaky test detection of any CI/CD MCP server.
+No new releases since April 21, but it remains the category’s most intelligent server.

 On Azure DevOps?
-Try the new Remote MCP Server preview (https://mcp.dev.azure.com/{org}) for zero-setup hosted access.
-Or use microsoft/azure-devops-mcp locally with Entra ID authentication.
-If you’re on Visual Studio 2026, it’s already built in.
+Try the Remote MCP Server preview (https://mcp.dev.azure.com/{org}) for zero-setup hosted access.
+Or use microsoft/azure-devops-mcp locally.

-Using Argo CD for GitOps? akuity/argocd-mcp (v0.6.0) for deployment monitoring and management.
+Using Argo CD for GitOps? akuity/argocd-mcp (v0.7.0, 467 stars) with new stateless mode for Kubernetes-scale deployments.
 Pair it with a CI server for build-side visibility.

 Security considerations